ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 or annotating).
 It represents the same information as the original canonical graph, while taking only half of the space.

-..
-TODO: note that canonical graphs must not be used with row-diff<*> annotations and always must be primarized

 .. _graph_cleaning: